Beki78/Beki78/README.md

-- 🌱 I’m currently learning Django and React Native
+- 🌱 I’m currently learning Go
-- 👯 I’m looking to collaborate with React Native developers and graphic designers
+- 👯 I’m looking to collaborate with frontend developers and graphic designers
-- 🤝 I’m looking for help with backend development
 - 📫 How to reach me: **bakiget78@gmail.com**
 - ⚡ A bug in your code is just a feature in disguise waiting to be discovered!